-The Lanchester Library is open to all University staff and students.
-It's five floors of all the resources, both electronic and print, you could need to make the best of every assignment, seminar or lecture.
-You will also find a range of study environments to suit everyone from quiet study and group study areas to the Postgraduate Reading Room and the Disruptive Media Learning Lab.
+The Lanchester Library is open to all University staff and students 24/7 all year round except on Christmas day.
+It has five floors of all the resources, both electronic and print, you could need to make the best of every assignment, seminar or lecture.
+You will also find a range of study environments to suit everyone from quiet study and group study areas to the Postgraduate Reading Room.

 # What the Library offers

-- study spaces and computer workstations including both PC and Mac as well as 120 laptops/macbooks available for loan
+Study spaces and computer workstations including both PC and Mac as well as 180 laptops/macbooks available for loan.

-- information skills teaching (how to search for and critically evaluate information resources effectively and efficiently)
+Professional support for finding information from Academic Liaison Librarians including information skills teaching (how to search for and critically evaluate information resources effectively and efficiently).

-- bookable group study rooms and a bookable Disability Support room including PC with Assistive software for quiet work.
-We also provide advice and support for research, including Open Access
+Bookable group study rooms and a bookable Disability Support room including PC with Assistive software for quiet work.

 Advice and support for research students and academics, including Open Access and research data management.